-In 2009, she attended San Diego Comic-Con, the world’s biggest entertainment convention, where she got her first taste of covering live press events.
+In 2009, she attended San Diego Comic-Con, the world’s biggest entertainment convention, and got her first taste of covering live press events.
 From there, she turned passion into profession, redirecting her focus toward freelance games journalism.
-She wrote and copy edited articles for publications such as GamesBeat, Fast Company’s Co.Create, Kill Screen, and The Mary Sue.
+She wrote and copy edited articles for digital and print publications such as GamesBeat, Fast Company’s Co.Create, Kill Screen, and The Mary Sue.

 In 2014, Stephanie entered the gamification space by joining Classcraft.
-As Head of Content, she oversaw all copy and ignited key strategies within the company.
-She’s served as a UX writer, content marketer, thought leader, community manager, global editor, manager, and all-around copywriter.
-As a member of the executive leadership team, she’s shaped company values, established voice and tone, and attended industry events such as ISTE and Games for Change.
-Now, as Classcraft’s Head of Storytelling, she’s responsible for directing a fantasy IP for K-12 schools through the creation of stories, illustration, and animation.
+As Head of Content, she oversaw all copy and ignited key strategies within the company, such as blog and social media.
+She’s served as a UX writer, content marketer, community and social media manager, global copy editor, manager, and all-around copywriter.
+As a member of the executive leadership team, she’s shaped company values, mission, and vision; established brand voice and tone; built and ensured consistency with an in-house style guide; and attended industry events such as ISTE, Games for Change, and ED Games Expo.
+Now as Classcraft’s Head of Storytelling, she’s responsible for directing a fantasy IP for K-12 schools through the creation of stories, illustration, and animation.
 (Listen to Stephanie talk about Story Mode on OnEducation Podcast.)

 Stephanie graduated summa cum laude from the University of Pittsburgh.
 Her writing appeared in the campus literary magazine Backroads, and she presented an academic paper on spy fiction at the university’s undergraduate conference.

-At the moment, she lives with her husband, son, two cats, and dog in Pittsburgh, Pennsylvania, and is an aspiring author.
+At the moment, she lives with her husband, son, two cats, and dog in Pittsburgh, Pennsylvania, and is an aspiring children’s fantasy author.